 - Can see joy and happiness from the simple things of life

-- Does NOT
+- Does not:

 - Party much

-- Do Drugs
+- Do drugs

 - Only Alcohol in small doses socially

-- Has Some Similar hobbies
+- Has similar hobbies

 Marriage is one of the most important parts of many people’s lives.
 Yet so many people spend so little time researching and thinking properly for who to look for that they get divorced.
 It’s rather tragic.